Common Noun

 Difference Between Common Noun and Proper Noun

-Common noun and proper noun are two types of nouns in English grammar
+Common noun and proper noun are two types of nouns in English grammar:

-1. A proper noun refers to a specific, unique person, place, thing, or entity.
+It refers to a general, non-specific person, place, thing, or concept.
+It refers to a specific, unique person, place, thing, or entity.

-2. It is always capitalised, regardless of its position in a sentence.
+It is not capitalised unless it begins a sentence.
+It is always capitalised, regardless of its position in a sentence.

-3. Proper noun usually name a particular individual, such as a person's name, a specific geographic location, a brand, or a title.
+They are more general and can apply to any member of a class of people, places, or things.
+They usually name a particular individual, such as a person's name, a specific geographic location, a brand, or a title.

 Share Your Feedback